 Brightwave, with its innovative xAPI driven tessello learning system, focuses on managing the real-life balance of learning by doing (experiential), learning from others (social) and formal learning (old school).

 Brightwave is from the United Kingdom and is a long time provider of high-end elearning custom content solutions that solve on-boarding, sales and leadership challenges.
 They learned long ago that experiential learning and social learning integrated into and around their formal content solutions provided their customers greater measurable results than traditional solutions.
 To that end, they built tessello first for their customers’ success and now by popular demand – the world’s.

 I have conducted 77 LMS reviews in the last year and with tessello, I explored a series of capabilities I haven’t ever seen or even conceptualized surrounding informal and social learning.
-That’s a lot fun for a learning technology junkie and analyst.
+That’s a lot of fun for a learning technology junkie and analyst.

 Many learning experts believe in the 70:20:10 learning theory which asserts that approximately 70% of learning is experiential, 20% is social and formal is only the remaining 10%.
 Yet in the marketplace, organizations formally train their employees and generally do little to facilitate experiential or social learning.
 In lockstep over the last 20 years, the learning management system industry developed extremely sophisticated LMS solutions to manage the 10% but largely ignored the 90%. tessello is the opposite.